rodrigo-arenas/Sklearn-genetic-opt/docs/tutorials/callbacks.rst

 DeltaThreshold
 --------------
-This callback stops the optimization if the absolute difference between the current and last metric less or equals than a threshold.
+This callback stops the optimization if the absolute difference between the current and last metric is less or equals than a threshold.

 It just requires the threshold and the metric name, for example using the 'fitness_min' value: